-Ongoing assessments and observations indicated that some families found it challenging to know how best to support their child at home.
+Ongoing assessments and observations indicated that some families continued to find it challenging to know how best to support their child at home.
 This was alleviated through the use of the online learning platform seesaw where parents were able to access high quality support videos that could be used to help support children's learning at home.
-Staff also identified that independence, confidence and emotional well-being continued to be of concern therefore pupil premium funding was used to support their extracurricular experiences such as after school clubs, trips and performances.
+Staff also identified that independence, confidence and emotional well-being continued to be of concern therefore pupil premium funding was used to support their extra-curricular experiences such as after school clubs, trips and performances.

-Overall attendance in 2022/23 was lower than in the preceding years at 89%.
-Attendance among disadvantaged pupils was slightly lower than their non-disadvantaged peers and 9 children were persistently absent.
-These gaps continue to be a concern and attendance will be a focus of our current pupil premium strategy.
+Overall attendance in 2023/24 was slightly higher than in the preceding years at 95%.
+Attendance among disadvantaged pupils was slightly lower than their non-disadvantaged peers and 1 child was persistently absent.
+This gap continue to be a concern and attendance will continue to be a focus of our current pupil premium strategy.